 Emergency Response Program

 While we do all we can to maintain a safety culture that will prevent safety incidents, we are committed to company-wide preparation in case of an event.
-Many others barely meet the minimums in this preparedness.
+Many other private jet operators barely meet the minimums in this preparedness.

 - We train all team members to respond to incidents and emergencies